snail-legs/snail-legs/README.md

 ## Hello! 👋

-I'm snail-legs (also known as Alex), and I'm currently working on a little horror rpg in Godot 4!
+I'm snail-legs (also known as Alex), and I'm currently working on a little rpg in Godot 4!

 It's called NIGHTMARE_COMPLEX and it's about a nightmare shopping center.
 I currently have some concept art for it on display [here](https://snail-legs.co.uk/the-gallery/), if you're interested in knowing more about it!